HostClubKea/CarND-Behavioral-Cloning-P3/writeup_report.md

 I've started with nvidia architecture, as it proof to fit well for the task.
 Later I used more simple version based on my previous project (3 convolutional layers and 3 flatout layers) and while it worked well on track one, I switch back to Nvidia architecture in attempts to generalize network to work on second unseen track.

-As I havily used dataset augmentation and dropouts from the beginning so my training validation loss was always bigger then validation loss, and this difference was even bigger on simpler model which was also the reason to go back to Nvidia model.
+As I havily used dataset augmentation and dropouts from the beginning my training validation loss was always bigger then validation loss, and this difference was even bigger on simpler model which was also the reason to go back to Nvidia model.

 As I noticed in previous project playing with models many different architecture can give you almost same result, and more difference gives you amount of training data.
 So in this project I concentrated more on data augmentation and not on searching best network architecture.
 Also I notice that bad data can harm your model, so I was recording my data by small chuncks and test their combinations.
 For example I recorded extrim recovery actions, when car is perpendicular the road and try to return to the center, whyle this data helped a little bit with track2 it gave some unpredictable results on track1 so I ended up not using this one.